 The final filter and most important one was to remove or keep programs based on whether they were non-Caribbean IMG friendly.
 The IMG percentages on Freida do not distinguish Caribbean IMGs from non-Caribbean IMGs.
 I went through the Current Residents page of each site counting number of non-Caribbean IMGs and dividing them by total number of residents.
 I entered this percentage in my spreadsheet.
 As absurd as this may sound, it is the best indicator of whether a program is TRULY IMG Friendly or not.
 You will come across several programs claiming they welcome IMGs but a quick look at their current residents will suggest otherwise.

 Many programs do not have detailed information on their websites, so I attempted to contact them by phone and email.
-You will find that in most cases you will be greeted with a voicemail option or generic replies to your emails.
-The IMG percentages on Freida do not distinguish Caribbean IMGs from non-Caribbean IMGs.
+In most cases I was greeted with a voicemail or received a generic reply.
 I finally picked the top 200+ programs based on reputation and percentage of non-Caribbean IMGs and applied there.

 It was relatively quick to detail the process of shortlisting IMG Friendly Residency Programs but it took several weeks to compile.
 In conclusion you should only apply to those program whose application criteria you meet.
 Otherwise its very easy to get carried away, applications = money – so apply smart!

 If you don’t want to spend several weeks preparing your list we built

 MyResidencyList.com.
 It allows you to generate a list of IMG Friendly Residency Programs to apply to – Custom-Tailored to your profile.
 Your custom-tailored list is based on your USMLE scores, clinical experience, years since graduation and factor in whether you are a AMG, Caribbean IMG or Non-Caribbean IMG.